jenkinsci/job-dsl-plugin/docs/Home.md

 There is a great load of information on [the forum](https://groups.google.com/forum/#!forum/job-dsl-plugin), but some stuff is also making its way into a [[FAQ|Frequently Asked Questions]].

+Have a look at the [Jenkins Job DSL Gradle Example](https://github.com/sheehan/job-dsl-gradle-example) to see how to organize a SCM repository for Job DSL scripts.

 And finally, if you want to get more involved, [here's how...](https://github.com/jenkinsci/job-dsl-plugin/blob/master/CONTRIBUTING.md)

 ## Release Notes